Chocolate Sesame Flapjacks

 Focaccia – the lazy way: Rosemary Focaccia from your Breadmaker

-Looking at Sunday’s entry about flatbreads and focaccia, I just realised what was missing – I forgot to write up my focaccia recipe!
+Rosemary foccacia Looking at Sunday’s entry about flatbreads and foccacia, I just realised what was missing – I forgot to write up my foccacia recipe!
 What I give here is just the basic recipe but there are countless variations.
-You can always add different herbs or some crushed garlic, top the dough with...
+You can always add different herbs or some crushed garlic, top the dough with caramelised onions or roasted peppers or, indeed, stuff it with cheese and bacon for a ready-made sandwich.

 Eat Local Challenge: Your daily bread

-The simple things in life: Ham and Pea Soup
+The simple things in life: Pea and Ham Soup

-As it is winter at this side of the world – although the temperatures seem to have taken a turn for the better lately – I’ve been cooking lots of soups.
-I love making anything that just takes 20 minutes of chopping and frying, and then is happy to sit simmering on the cooker for an hour or...
+As it’s winter at this side of the world – although the temperatures seem to have taken a turn for the better lately – I’ve been cooking lots of soups.
+I love making anything that just takes 20 minutes of chopping and frying, and then is happy to sit simmering on the cooker for an hour or longer, until it’s done.
+As a result of my interest in dried peas, beans and lentils, there’s always a cupboard full of various legumes to be incorporated into soup and one of the best soups around can be made with dried green split peas.